FOGProject/fog-docs/docs/management/server/install-fogsettings.md

 ---
-title: .fogsettings
+title: The .fogsettings file
-description: Details on the special .fogsettings file that configures future installs
+description: Details on the special .fogsettings file that configures future installs/upgrades and contains general configuration information of fog
 aliases:
     - .fogsettings
     - The .fogsettings file
-    - Fog Servre install settings
+    - Fog Server install settings
 tags:
     - install
     - settings